tkidman/dirt2-clubs/README.md

-# Dirt 2 Clubs
+# Dirt Rally 2.0 Clubs
-scrapes the dirt 2 clubs website and creates a csv from the data.
+Scrapes the dirt rally 2.0 clubs website and creates a csv from the data.

 Allows us to search and filter the clubs, which the current web interface is lacking :)

 I'll be hosting a Google spreadsheet with this data updated regularly, so there shouldn't be any need for others to run this code individually.
+No need to create extra load on the website!

-## prereqs
+## Prereqs

 * Node 8+
-* A codemasters account that can access the dirt 2 club pages (https://dirtrally2.com/clubs)
+* A codemasters account that can access the dirt rally 2.0 club pages (https://dirtrally2.com/clubs)

 ## Setup